 Experts agree a four-year loan is optimal, so that’s nearly 50 months.
 If you can put down 10 or 20 percent on a vehicle, you’ll take out a loan for the additional cost.
 Therefore, if you’re looking at a new vehicle that costs $30,000 and you pay $6,000 down, you have $24,000 to pay in four years.
 If you divide that by 50, you come up with $480, which means you’ll be paying roughly $480 a month just in car payments plus interest.
 If you have excellent credit, the interest rate should be affordable.
 However, the average interest rate is 4.81 percent on a 60-month loan.
 A lower payment term will usually lower the interest rate.
 Paying 4.81 percent interest on a $24,000 loan comes out to approximately $1,000 per year.
 After four years, you will have paid roughly $28,000 altogether.

 Calculating all the real expenses of car ownership is an important part of the buying process.
 Figure out what you can really afford after all the extras are added.
 In addition, don’t forget to consider your gas budget, roadside assistance, and most of all, your insurance, which can fluctuate based on your locality, miles driven, driving record, credit, and age.

-Whether they need affordable, reliable auto insurance or dependable motorcycle, business, or homeowners insurance, San Diego residents turn to Altra Insurance Services.
+Whether they need affordable, reliable auto insurance or dependable motorcycle, business, or homeowners insurance San Diego.
+Local residents turn to Altra Insurance Services.
 For high-quality coverage and unparalleled service, reach out to our experienced agents.
 Call us today at 619-474-6666 to learn how you can save money on all your insurance needs.